weiwenwu12/starter-hugo-research-group/content/publication/Low-dose spectral CT reconstruction using L0 image gradient and tensor dictionary/index.md

 #publication: '*Journal of Source Themes, 1*(1)'
 #publication_short: ''

-abstract:Spectral computed tomography (CT) has a great superiority in lesion detection, tissue characterization and material decomposition.
+abstract:'Spectral computed tomography (CT) has a great superiority in lesion detection, tissue characterization and material decomposition.
 To further extend its potential clinical applications, in this work, we propose an improved tensor dictionary learning method for low-dose spectral CT reconstruction with a constraint of image gradient ℓ<sub>0</sub> -norm, which is named as ℓ<sub>0</sub> TDL.
 The ℓ<sub>0</sub> TDL method inherits the advantages of tensor dictionary learning (TDL) by employing the similarity of spectral CT images.
 On the other hand, by introducing the ℓ<sub>0</sub> -norm constraint in gradient image domain, the proposed method emphasizes the spatial sparsity to overcome the weakness of TDL on preserving edge information.
 The split-bregman method is employed to solve the proposed method.
 Both numerical simulations and real mouse studies are perform to evaluate the proposed method.
-The results show that the proposed ℓ<sub>0</sub> TDL method outperforms other competing methods, such as total variation (TV) minimization, TV with low rank (TV+LR), and TDL methods.
+The results show that the proposed ℓ<sub>0</sub> TDL method outperforms other competing methods, such as total variation (TV) minimization, TV with low rank (TV+LR), and TDL methods.'

 #tags:
 #  - Source Themes